 Other opioids that are also commonly misused include morphine, hydromorphone (Dilaudid), and certain MAT medications such as Methadone or Suboxone (when taken recreationally or not under the supervision of an MAT program).

 At Anchor Behavioral Health, we combine personal recovery experience with a clinical team rooted in evidence-based care that honors both science and the reality of your lived experience.
+This integrated approach creates a supportive environment where every individual is met with respect, expertise, and hope.

 Insurance coverage should never be a barrier to getting the care you need.
 We are committed to working with you to navigate insurance options, including Medicaid and private plans, and to find financial solutions that make treatment accessible.